 Call us biased, but we designed Tettra the way we did for a reason: to be a simpler and more intuitive than Sharepoint.
 The aim is to centralize your company’s existing internal knowledge, without requiring you to recreate it all over again on another platform.

-Tettra integrates with popular productivity apps like Slack, Google Suite, MS Teams, and Zapier.
+Tettra integrates with popular productivity apps like Slack, Google Suite, and Zapier.
 The software also makes it easy to transition to Tettra from other internal knowledge bases like SharePoint.
 It also boasts useful knowledge base features, such as identifying unowned content, and sending alerts for stale documents that may need updating.

 Tettra has a 4.5 out of 5 rating on G2, compared to Sharepoint’s 4.0 out of 5 score.
 Both are nearly tied on TrustRadius, with Tettra having a 7.9 / 10 compared to SharePoint’s 8 / 10.